PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 my_thread.start()
 ```

-It seems like this is often the case, a couple of lines is all you need to get a lot accomplished.
+It seems like this is often the case, in Python, a couple of lines is all you need to get a lot accomplished.

 ## The Python GUI Libraries

 There are a lot of choices for GUI libraries in  Python.
-Here are the top 3 in terms of use/popularity
+Here are the "Top 3" in terms of use and popularity

 * tkinter - the defacto standard
-* Qt (in its many forms) - the 800 pound gorilla
+* Qt - the 800 pound gorilla
-* WxPython - a nice, slightly smaller gorilla
+* WxPython - a nicer, slightly slimmer gorilla

 Then there are the Python GUI libraries written in Python for Python

-* Kivy - The first / only one of all GUIs listed that runs on mobile devices
+* Kivy - The first / only of all GUIs listed here that runs on mobile devices
 * Remi - A web GUI that's tiny (100k) and runs everywhere including Raspberry Pi's
 * PySimpleGUI - A unified GUI SDK that offers a single set of calls that can hook to multiple "renderers"